 The Brisbane Paralympic Football Program (BPFP) commenced operations in 2006, initially offering a welcoming community for children with a diagnosis of cerebral palsy to engage in football games, drills and training.
 Over the past twelve years BPFP has continued to flourish and evolve, welcoming children and young adults of all abilities who have a diagnosis of any disability.

 BPFP is run entirely through the support of dedicated volunteers and program founder Jay Larkins, who work collaboratively to enhance the participation of young individuals with a disability to participate in the meaningful leisure pursuit of football, facilitating their social participation, health and wellbeing.
 The BPFP is fully supported and endorsed by Football QLD and The Queensland Christian Soccer Association.

-Volunteers are placed into areas/activities depending on their experience with a person with a disability.
-If the volunteer is a student studying in a specific area such as Occupational Therapy, all attempts are made to allow that student to use their studies to benefit any participant of the BPFP.
-Football coaching clinics are available in 2019 for all volunteers, as we realise that not all volunteers have a knowledge of football/soccer or sport.
+Volunteers are allocated projects/activities depending on the skills they possess and their experience with a person with a disability.
+With the current social distancing restrictions being enforced, all BPFP volunteer work can be completed remotely.
+BPFP will also make all attempts to allow student to use their area of studies to benefit any participant of the BPFP.
+A knowledge of football/soccer or sport is not a prerequisite but we do hope to offer football coaching clinics later in 2020 for all volunteers for those that are interested.
 It is very important that all volunteers enjoy their participation and are able to use the skills they are learning.

-The BPFP runs in line with the QLD school terms throughout the year.
+The BPFP normally runs in line with the QLD school terms throughout the year.